 Elective Courses (2 courses/2 credits)

 In addition, students will select two electives from the regular NUIG catalogue.
 Following are examples of courses taken by students on previous programs.
 Consult the NUIG website for further details on course offerings: NUIG website.
-You should only look at courses that are offered in Semester 2 (the Spring Semester).

 |Introduction to Northern Irish Politics||Feminist Thought||Shakespearean Comedies|